ebadusb/Common/tools/stack_trace_tool/StackTrace/README.txt

 Description:

-The StackTraceUI wraps the command line-driven StackTrace Tool so that commonly used options need not be specified every time, but can be saved and used at a later time.
-This README file documents the behavior of each of these options, how they should be supplied by the user, and how the user can save and reload specific configurations for later use.
+The StackTraceUI wraps the command line-driven Stack Trace Tool so that commonly used parameters need not be rewritten every time, but can be saved and used at a later time.
+This README file documents the behavior of all configuration parameters, how they should be supplied, and how they can be saved and reloaded for later use.

 Command Line Usage: